-Now, as antibiotic resistance is growing attention is turning back to herbal remedies.
-Researchers are studying herbal remedies to find new treatments.
+Now, with an increase in antibiotic resistance, attention is turning back to herbal remedies.
+Researchers are studying herbal remedies to find new antimicrobial treatments.
 What’s more, their findings often confirm the traditional herbal use.
-Including the wound healing proprties of plants, known since ancient times.
-In fact, several studies show the effectiveness of herbal remedies for healing leg ulcers.
+This includes the wound healing properties of plants, known since ancient times.
+In fact, several research studies show the effectiveness of herbal remedies for healing leg ulcers.

 Marigold or Calendula

-The bright yellowish orange marigold flowers are a wonderful wound healing herb.
-They can be prepared as an infusion or healing balm or ointment.
+The bright yellowish-orange marigold flowers are a wonderful wound-healing herb.
+Prepare the whole flowers as an infusion, healing balm or ointment.

-Calendula speeds up healing by stimulating production of granulation tissue.
+Calendula speeds up healing by stimulating the production of granulation tissue.
 The herb also has antiseptic and anti-inflammatory properties.
-It is often used by herbalists whenever there is infection, inflammation or damage to the skin or other tissues.
+Herbalists use marigolds whenever there is infection, inflammation or damage to the skin or other tissues.

-In a scientific study an extract of marigold prepared as an ointment was used to treat lower leg venous ulcers.
-The ointment was applied twice a day for three weeks, compared to a control group that had saline solution dressings applied.
-After three weeks, treatment was assessed.
-The marigold ointment was better for treating ulcers than the control treatment.
+In a scientific study, a marigold ointment was used to treat lower leg venous ulcers.
+In the study, leg ulcers are treated by applying ointment twice a day for three weeks.
+After three weeks the marigold ointment treatment healed the ulcers better than the comparison treatment.